Girl Wants To Report Roommate's Dog Because Of Neglect And Because Dogs Aren't Allowed In Their Building

 Addressing these issues early can help mitigate feelings of resentment and promote healthier relationships among roommates.

-This basically says it all because they all will get into trouble if even just one of them has the dog, so reporting it could save her.
+This essentially summarizes the situation because they all will face consequences if even just one of them has the dog, so reporting it could save her.

-It'll cause some drama but that's to be expected.
-Having the other roommates on her side would help too though.
+It will cause some drama, but that's to be expected.
+Having the other roommates on her side would help too, though.

-The roommate is in the wrong no matter what anyway because they're not allowed to have dog where they live.
+The roommate is in the wrong regardless, as they are not allowed to have a dog where they live.

 Communicating Concerns Effectively